 Nevertheless, in 1520, Hernando Cortes outlawed human sacrifice.
 He stripped the temple pyramid of its two idols, cleansed the stone of its blood and erected a new altar.
 Cortez, his soldiers and Father Olmedo then ascended the stairs with the Holy Cross and images of the Blessed Mother and St. Christopher.
 Upon this new altar, Father Olmedo offered the sacrifice of the Mass.
 Upon what had been the place of evil pagan sacrifice, now the unbloody, eternal and true sacrifice of our Lord was offered.
 Such an action, however, sparked the all-out war with the Aztecs, whom Cortez finally subdued in August 1521.

 Now back to our story.
-That morning Juan Diego was headed to Mass, because at that time December 9 was the date for the solemnity of the Immaculate Conception throughout the Spanish Empire.
+That morning Juan Diego was headed to Mass.
 As he walked along Tepeyac Hill, he began to hear beautiful strains of music, and he saw a beautiful lady, who called his name: "Juanito, Juan Dieguito."
 He approached, and she said, "Know for certain, least of my sons, that I am the perfect and perpetual Virgin Mary, Mother of Jesus, the true God, through whom everything lives, the Lord of all things near and far, the Master of Heaven and earth.
 It is my earnest wish that a temple be built here to my honor.
 Here I will demonstrate, I will manifest, I will give all my love, my compassion, my help and my protection to the people.
 I am your merciful mother, the merciful mother of all of you who live united in this land, and of all mankind, of all those who love me, of those who cry to me, of those who seek me, and of those who have confidence in me.
 Here I will hear their weeping, their sorrow, and will remedy and alleviate all their multiple sufferings, necessities, and misfortunes."